 Woojoo Na

-I am recent graduate from Tufts University advised by Professor Abiy Tasissa.
-My research interests are in the intersection of mathematics and machine learning.
-I’m interested in identifying and utilising algebraic and geometric properties in deep learning and optimization methods.
+I am a PhD student at Northeastern University, advised by Professor Jennifer Dy.
+My research interests lie at the intersection of mathematics and machine learning.
+I am interested in identifying and utilizing algebraic and geometric properties in deep learning and optimization methods.

 Email / CV / Google Scholar / GitHub